Zebiano/Labeler/README.md

 ```

 ## Issues
 You tell me.
 Make sure to check the [issues](https://github.com/zebscripts/Labeler/issues) out, I'll try my best to keep them updated!
-You might as well take a look at the default labels, those are the ones shipped with this package.
+And since you're there already, might as well take a look at the default labels as those are the ones shipped with this package.

-## Contributing
-I'm always open for new ideas and pull requests/code optimization.
-Though I don't think a lot more will be done as this is a fairly small project.